kblomqvist/yasha/README.md

 ## Template variables

-Template variables can be defined in a separate file.
-[JSON](http://www.json.org), [YAML](http://www.yaml.org/start.html), [TOML](https://github.com/toml-lang/toml) and [XML](https://github.com/martinblech/xmltodict) are supported.
+Template variables can be defined in a separate file:

 ```bash
 yasha -v variables.yaml template.j2
 ```

-Multiple variable files can be given:
+[JSON](http://www.json.org), [YAML](http://www.yaml.org/start.html), [TOML](https://github.com/toml-lang/toml) and [XML](https://github.com/martinblech/xmltodict) are supported.
+In case multiple files are given, the variables redefined in later files will take precedence.

 ```bash
 yasha -v variables.yaml -v settings.yaml template.j2
 ```
-Note that file variables redefined in later files will take precedence.

-Additionally you may define variables as part of the command-line call, e.g.
+Additionally you may define variables as part of the command-line call.
+A variable defined via command-line will overwrite a variable defined in a file.

 ```bash
 yasha -v variables.yaml --foo=bar template.j2
 ```

-A variable defined via command-line will overwrite a variable defined in file.

-### Automatic variable file look up
+### Automatic file variables look up

 If no variable file is explicitly given, Yasha will look for one by searching for a file named in the same way than the corresponding template but with the file extension either `.json`, `.yaml`, `.yml`, `.toml`, or `.xml`.